Guymon Casady

-Guymon Patrick Casady (born 12 March 1969) is an American media executive, producer and talent manager.
+Guymon Patrick Casady (born March 12, 1969) is an American media executive, producer and talent manager.

+Casady is a founding partner of leading management and production company, Entertainment 360, in Los Angeles, California.
 He was executive producer of the television series Game of Thrones, The Terror, Ripley on Netflix, and Apple TV +’s current hit show Stick.
 He has been nominated for nine Emmy Awards, winning four.

 He is the originating producer of the feature films Steve Jobs, which was nominated for two Oscars; Hope Springs, which was nominated for a Golden Globe; Office Christmas Party; Deep Water; Bruised; and The Fall Guy.
 He originated and was an executive producer on the $800M grossing franchise The Expendables.

-Casady is a founding partner of the management and production company, Entertainment 360, in Los Angeles, California.

 Early life and education

 He is the son of Kent Casady and Janed Guymon.
 His great-grandfather was Edward "E.T."
 Guymon, after whom the city of Guymon, Oklahoma is named.
 His paternal grandfather was the publisher and political figure Simon Casady (1908-1995).
 He is a descendant of Daniel Boone through his paternal grandmother.
 His great-grandfather Thomas Casady was the first bishop in the Episcopal Diocese of Oklahoma, and founder of the Casady School.
-His great-great grandather Simon Casady (1852-1928) was a prominent banker in Iowa.
+His great-great grandfather Simon Casady (1852-1928) was a prominent banker in Iowa.

-Casady grew up in Mission Hills, San Diego and graduated from University of San Diego High School in 1987.
+Casady grew up in Mission Hills, San Diego and graduated from University of San Diego High School in 1987, where he played both Varsity Tennis and Soccer his Sophomore and Junior years.
+As a Senior, he rowed crew for a San Diego Rowing Club team, and that year won the CA State Championship on his way to winning a Gold Medal in the Junior 4 with Coxain at the U.S. National Championships in Indianapolis, Indiana.
 He earned a B.A. in European history and art history from the University of Pennsylvania.